A creamy, nut-free vegan mac and cheese made with roasted vegetables and baked in the oven. This mac and cheese tastes just like the real thing!

 The author's hand peeling the red bell pepper

-Place the 3 roasted veggies in a blender and add 1.5 tsp red pepper flakes.
+Place the 3 roasted veggies in a high-speed blender (or food processor) and add 1.5 tsp red pepper flakes (or black pepper).
 You can adjust this according to your taste

 The author adding red pepper flakes to the blender